CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 to the website of this lab.
 If this is the first time you set up a SEED lab environment using containers, it is very important that you read the user manual.
 In the following, we list some of the commonly used commands related to Docker and Compose.
-Since we are going to use these commands very frequently, we have created aliases for them in the.bashrcfile (in our provided SEEDUbuntu 20.04 VM).
+Since we are going to use these commands very frequently, we have created aliases for them in the.bashrc file (in our provided SEED Ubuntu 20.04 VM).

 $ docker-compose build # Build the container image
 $ docker-compose up # Start the container